MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database-to-operationalize.md

 #ms.reviewer: ""
 #ms.suite: ""
 #ms.tgt_pltfrm: ""
 ms.technology:
   - deployr
   - r-server
 #ms.custom: ""
 ---

-# Configuring an SQL Server or PostgreSQL database for R Server
+# Configuring an SQL Server or PostgreSQL database for Machine Learning Server

-**Applies to:  Microsoft R Server 9.x**
+**Applies to: Machine Learning Server, Microsoft R Server 9.x**

-The operationalization feature for R Server installs and uses a local SQLite database by default to store R session information, web service definitions, [session snapshots](../r/how-to-execute-code-remotely.md#snapshot), and batch execution tracking information.
+The operationalization feature for Machine Learning Server (and R Server) installs and uses a local SQLite database by default to store R session information, web service definitions, [session snapshots](../r/how-to-execute-code-remotely.md#snapshot), and batch execution tracking information.
 Later, you can update the configuration to use another database locally or remotely.
 This is particularly useful when you want to use a remote database or when you have multiple web nodes.

 The database provides internal storage for the sessions, web services, snapshots and other entities created as a result of operationalization.
 When a request comes in to a web node (for example, to consume a service), the web node connects to the databases, retrieves parameters for the service, and then sends the information to a compute node for execution.

 > Consider the size of the machine hosting this database carefully to ensure that database performance does not degrade overall performance and throughput.

 This feature uses a SQLite 3.7+ database by default, but can be configured to use:
-+ SQL Server Professional, Standard, or Express Version 2008 or greater on a Windows machine
++ SQL Server (Windows) Professional, Standard, or Express Version 2008 or greater
++ SQL Server (Linux)
-+ PostgreSQL 9.2 or greater on a Linux machine
++ PostgreSQL 9.2 or greater (Linux)

 > [!Important]
 > Any data that was saved in the default local SQLite database will be lost if you configure a different database.